-The principal activity of the Scheme during the course of year was to invest funds in accordance with the provisions of the Scheme's Constitution.
+The principal activity of the Scheme during the course of the year was to invest funds in accordance with the provisions of the Scheme's Constitution and Product Disclosure Statement.
 No significant change in the nature of these activities occurred during the year.